Japanese pygmy woodpecker

-The Japanese pygmy woodpecker or pygmy woodpecker (Yungipicus kizuki) is a species of woodpecker.
+The Japanese pygmy woodpecker or simply pygmy woodpecker (Yungipicus kizuki) is a species of woodpecker.
 It is found in coniferous and deciduous forests in Russia, China, Korea and Japan.
 This species has also been placed in the genus Dendrocopos or Picoides.
 The International Union for Conservation of Nature (IUCN) has assessed it as a least-concern species.

 Taxonomy

 This species was described by Temminck in 1836.
 The IOC World Bird List recognizes the following subspecies: Yungipicus kizuki permutatus, Y. k. seebohmi, Y. k. nippon, Y. k. shikokuensis, Y. k. kizuki (the nominate subspecies), Y. k. matsudairai, Y. k. kotataki, Y. k. amamii, Y. k. nigrescens and Y. k. orii.
 The species has previously been placed in genera Dendrocopos and Picoides.

 Description

 The Japanese pygmy woodpecker is 13–15 cm long.
 The crown is grey-brown.
 A white supercilium starts above the eye and continues to the neck and breast.
-The ear coverts are brown, and there are a white moustachial stripe and a grey-brown malar stripe.
+The ear coverts are brown, and there is a white moustachial stripe and a grey-brown malar stripe.
 The chin and throat are white.
 The mantle and back are dark brown, with white bars.
 The upperwing coverts and flight feathers are brownish-black and have white bars.
 The breast has a brownish suffusion.
 The breast, flank and belly have variable streaks.
 The tail is blackish, with white bars on its outer feathers.
 The iris is chestnut, the beak is blackish and the legs are grey.
 The male has a small red mark on the side of its nape, and the female does not.
 The female's beak, wings and tail are longer than the male's.
 The juvenile bird's throat is often streaked.
 The bird becomes smaller and darker from the north of its range to the south.
-It's call is a high "tsi-tsi-tsi" and it has a quick drum.
+Its call is a high "tsi-tsi-tsi" and it has a quick drum.